-Comments: The European breeding population is estimated at 8,200-17,200 pairs (Hagemeijer & Blair, 1997), suggesting a total of 24,500-51,500 birds.
+The European breeding population is estimated at 8,200-17,200 pairs (Hagemeijer & Blair, 1997), suggesting a total of 24,500-51,500 birds.
 These birds probably account for the whole of the Northwest European wintering population, and a substantial proportion of the birds wintering in the Black Sea and East Mediterranean region, as suggested by Svazas et al. (1994).

-Red-breasted Merganser Mergus serrator
+Red-breasted Merganser Mergus servator

 Two subspecies have been described: the nominate form with a circumpolar distribution, and schioleri in West Greenland.
-The nominate form has a wide breeding distribution at northern latitudes in Western Eurasia from Iceland eastwards, and winters south to Portugal, the Adriatic, the Black Sea and the Persian/Arabian Gulf.
+The nominate form has a wide breeding distribution at northern latitudes in Western Eurasia from East Greenland and Iceland eastwards, and winters south to Portugal, the Adriatic, the Black Sea and the Persian/Arabian Gulf.
 M. s. schioleri is confined to the west coast of Greenland, and apparently winters mainly along the southwest coast.
-The second edition of Waterfowl Population Estimates recognises four main wintering groups of the nominate form in Western Eurasia: (1) a population, mainly from breeding areas in Northern Europe, wintering in the Baltic, in the southern North Sea, on the Atlantic coast south to Portugal and, in smaller numbers, in Central Europe; (2) a population breeding in East Greenland, Iceland, Britain and Ireland and wintering mainly in these regions; (3) a population wintering in the Black Sea and Northeast Mediterranean; and (4) a population wintering in the Caspian region and Central Asian Republics south in small numbers to the Persian/Arabian Gulf
+There are three main wintering groups of the nominate form in Western Eurasia: (1) a population wintering from Iceland and the Baltic south on the Atlantic coast to Portugal and, in smaller numbers, in Central Europe; (2) a population wintering in the Black Sea and Northeast Mediterranean; and (3) a population wintering in the Caspian region and Central Asian Republics south in small numbers to the Persian/Arabian Gulf.